carla-simulator/carla/Docs/python_api_tutorial.md

 ![actor blocked](img/actor_blocked2.png)

-We can see the incidence is the same but we can see it from another actor involved (police car).
+We can see it is the same incidence but from another actor involved (police car).

-If we check the list we can see that there is one vehicle that is stopped the major part, with Id 173 at time 36 seconds from the beginning it started to be stopped for 336 seconds.
-We could check how it arrived to that situation replaying a bit before 36 seconds.
+The result is sorted by duration, so the actor that is blocked for more time comes first.
+We could check the first line, with Id 173 at time 36 seconds it get stopped for 336 seconds.
+We could check how it arrived to that situation replaying a few seconds before time 36.

 ```py
 client.replay_file("col3.rec", 34, 0, 173)